Tnemlec/OnlineNewsAnalysis/README.md

  How to use the API ?
  Open a terminal and lauch the app<i></i>.py file

  Now that the server is listening you can execute the client (API_client_exemple.py) and it will print you the accuracy of the prediction for the first 4000 elements.
-This can be modify in the API_client_exemple.py
+This can be modified in the API_client_exemple.py

 # Credit

 Thanks to :
 K. Fernandes, P. Vinagreand P. Cortez.
-A Proactive Intelligent DecisionSupport System for Predictingthe Popularityof Online News.
-Proceedingsof the 17th EPIA 2015 - PortugueseConferenceon ArtificialIntelligence, September, Coimbra, Portugal.
+A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News.
+Proceedings of the 17th EPIA 2015 - Portuguese Conference on Artificial Intelligence, September, Coimbra, Portugal.

 For letting me use their work.